Description

 - Identify three essential components of the communication process

-- Describe the core competencies and skills of communicating for environmental public health
+- Describe the core competencies and skills of communicating for public health

-- Explain three key practices for educating the public about environmental public health
+- Explain three key practices for educating the public about public health

-- Explain four key practices for communicating core environmental health messages
+- Explain four key practices for communicating core public health messages

-- Explain three key strategies for resolving conflict in environmental public health
+- Explain three key strategies for resolving conflict in public health

 Intended Audience

-Public health professionals, especially practitioners who are responsible for implementing environmental health programs.
+Public health professionals, especially practitioners who are responsible for implementing public health programs.

 Length